-Oysters come in various sizes and the general rule of thumb is that small or sometimes medium-sized oysters can be consumed raw, whereas large oysters should be cooked unless stated otherwise.
+Oysters come in various sizes.
+The general rule of thumb is that small and medium-sized oysters can be consumed raw, whereas large oysters should be cooked unless stated otherwise.
 Famous oyster-producing

 There are two main types of oysters in Japan: rock oysters and Pacific oysters.